jucax/personal-portfolio/README.md

-This repository contains the source code and assets for my static HTML & CSS personal portfolio website.
+Source code and assets for my static HTML & CSS personal portfolio website.
 The website showcases my projects, skills, and experiences, providing a comprehensive overview of my professional journey and accomplishments.